spacetelescope/hstcal/README.md

 **Astroconda Pipeline Builds** at <https://astroconda.readthedocs.io/en/latest/releases.html>.
 The simplest way to get the most recent environment would be:

-1. Install Miniconda or Anaconda (if not already installed) using `these instructions<https://astroconda.readthedocs.io/en/latest/getting_started.html>`_.
+1. Install Miniconda or Anaconda (if not already installed) using the instructions at <https://astroconda.readthedocs.io/en/latest/getting_started.html>.

 2. Create a conda environment with the HSTCAL included: